 The Sault Ste.
-Marie KOA is happy to announce that our fifth annual CARO trial is going to be so BIG that it's a two day event!
-Classes from Novice up to Versatility, with brace and team offered at each level!
-As always, great rosettes and qualifying ribbons, with special prizes and surprises this year.
-Competitor's BBQ and campfire on Saturday evening.
-Mark your calendars for August 13 and 14, 2016, and make your reservations to stay on site for the trial in the beautiful forest setting.
+Marie KOA is happy to announce that our sixth annual CARO trial is going to be so BIG that it's a two day event!
+Classes from Novice up to Versatility Excellent, with brace and team offered at most levels!
+As always, great rosettes and qualifying ribbons.
+Mark your calendars for August 12 and 13, 2017, and make your reservations to stay on site for the trial in the beautiful forest setting.
 Premium list will be available shortly.

 Hours of Operation: June 3 to September 30

 Spend an afternoon at a Victorian Garden party showcasing the culinary uses of lilacs and lavender.
 Also participate in Victorian games and crafts.
 Tickets for the Victorian High Tea must be purchased in advance.
 Located at the Ermatinger-Clergue House